Playbook

 Shopping, politics, war memory, religion, and direct client communication should be handled deliberately.

-Briefing prevents small failures
+Briefing prevents avoidable failures

 Many group problems come from mismatched expectations, not incompetence.